theIvanR/lmstudio-unlocked-backend/README.md

-# Important Update: LM Studio backend behavior changed causing bug with "surveying hardware"
+# Update Regarding LM Studio App:
+Changes have been made to the app breaking the lmstudio uninstaller and there appears to be a bug with surveying hardware.

+Specifically, for the uninstall, the uninstaller leaves a mess in the system in the following locations:
+- HKEY_CURRENT_USER\Software\Classes\
+- user
+- appdata
+- localappdata

+The surveying hardware bug is intermittent and testers on various machines are needed.
+It seems to afflict nvidia gpus in TCC mode, switching to WDDM appears to resolve the issue.

 Recommended action:
 - Short term: Dont update!
 Actively being investigated!
 - Long term: Switch to llamacpp webui.
 It is actively superior and completely open source software.

-Also, new LMStudio de installer is BROKEN stuff left in:
-- HKEY_CURRENT_USER\Software\Classes\
-- user
-- appdata
-- localappdata

 ---
 # LM Studio Unlocked Backend